OHI-Science/OHI-website/content/news/tidal_flats.md

 Results look good!
 Just as expected, we now have raster cells at ~1 km<sup>2</sup> resolution, with cell values representing the area in km<sup>2</sup> of tidal flat habitat.
 In this case there are 61 cells which contained a single cell of tidal flat, prior to aggregation, 59 which had two, and so on.

 Now we need to extract the values that fall with each OHI region polygon.
 To do this we use another package new to OHI, `exactextractr`.
-As we saw above in the soft bottom habitat analysis, this package allows us to extract values from polygons and return an estimate if a polygon goes through a raster cell.
+As we saw in the previous post on soft bottom habitat analysis, this package allows us to extract values from polygons and return an estimate if a polygon goes through a raster cell.
 This is handy to implement after aggregation as it allows us to maintain a higher level of precision.
 The `raster::extract()` function will only include a cell if the center of the cell falls inside a polygon.
 Our shapefile has separate polygons for all regions' EEZ's and for their land area.
 We want to use both because our data primarily goes through the intersection of these two polygons.

 The first thing we need to do is [download](https://oceanhealthindex.org/global-scores/data-download/) the OHI region [polygon file](https://mazu.nceas.ucsb.edu/data/).